Cray-HPE/docs-csm/upgrade/1.0.1/README.md

 ### Troubleshooting NTP

-During execution of the upgrade procedure, if it is noted that there is clock skew on one or more NCNs, the following procedure can be used to troubleshoot NTP config or to sync time:
+During execution of the upgrade procedure, if it is noted that there is clock skew on one or more NCNs, the following procedure can be used to troubleshoot NTP configuration or to sync time:
 [Configure NTP on NCNs](../../operations/node_management/Configure_NTP_on_NCNs.md)

 ### Bare-Metal Etcd Recovery